 Children’s of Mississippi’s Batson Children’s Hospital is the only medical facility in the state devoted exclusively to the care and treatment of sick and injured children and adolescents.
 The hospital averages 9,000 admissions a year and nearly 80,000 children are treated in its clinics and emergency room annually.
 Patients come from all of Mississippi’s 82 counties to receive comprehensive medical care for everything from common childhood illnesses to serious trauma and life-threatening or chronic illnesses.
 Batson Hospital provides care in more than 30 specialty areas, including newborn medicine, pediatric cardiology, neurology and surgery.
 It houses the state’s only pediatric intensive care unit and emergency department along with Mississippi’s only pediatric treatment programs for cancer, cystic fibrosis, sickle cell anemia, congenital heart defects and more.

-The Chief of the Division of Pediatric Gastroenterology at the University of Mississippi Medical Center provides leadership and has overall responsibility for pediatric gastroenterological services of the Medical Center as well as leading the pediatric gastroenterology research efforts.
+The Chief of the Division of Pediatric Gastroenterology, supported by the Paul Walker Endowed Chair at the University of Mississippi Medical Center provides leadership and has overall responsibility for pediatric gastroenterological services of the Medical Center as well as leading the pediatric gastroenterology research efforts.
 The Chief works closely with the leadership of the Department of Pediatrics and is expected to have a track record of clinical excellence in the field of pediatric gastroenterology.

 - MD or DO degree from an accredited institution.